 Faculty and Academia

-The Faculty and Academia Section manages programming and publications relevant to university professors, think tank researchers, and other foreign affairs educators, and ensures that the views and interests of academia are represented by the Society.
+The Faculty and Academia Section manages programming and publications relevant to university professors, think tank researchers, and other foreign affairs educators, and ensures that the views and interests of academia are represented by the Council.
 This section is open to all members interested in research or higher education.